aisha136/small-python-games/README.md

 This repo will be updated as changes are made and new games are added.
 The games currently in this repo are:

--MadLibs (content credit goes to madtakes.com)
+- MadLibs (content credit goes to madtakes.com)